Mott Street: Food markets and restaurants

 Although Chinese food markets can be found in many parts of Manhattan's Chinatown, the portion of Mott Street between Hester and Grand Streets has the highest concentration of Chinese food markets centered together.

 Similarly, though Chinese and Cantonese restaurants and eateries are easily found everywhere throughout Manhattan's Chinatown, Mott Street contains one of the largest concentrations of Chinese restaurants and Chinese eateries between Worth and Hester Streets.
-Many sell traditional Cantonese dishes, although there are some significant numbers of other Chinese eateries as well as those of other ethnicities.
+Many sell traditional Cantonese dishes, although there is a significant number of other Chinese eateries as well as those of other ethnicities.
 During the COVID-19 pandemic in New York City, when indoor dining was restricted, many Chinese restaurants and eateries on Mott Street offered outdoor dining service.

-In November 2021, a Chinese style food court named Mott Street Eatery opened at 98 Mott Street, the first one to exist in Manhattan's Chinatown.
+In November 2021, a Chinese-style food court named Mott Street Eatery opened at 98 Mott Street, the first in Manhattan's Chinatown.